Interest in vasectomy is on the rise—here’s what to know

 What happens during a vasectomy?

-About 98 percent of vasectomies are done using local anesthetic with the patient wide awake in an outpatient clinic, Ramasamy says.
-During the procedure, a urologist makes a small incision in the scrotum (the loose sac of skin that holds the testicles) in order to access the vas deferens.
-Also called sperm ducts, the vas deferens are two tubes that carry sperm from each testicle to the urethra (the tube that runs from the bladder to the penis), where they combine with semen and can be ejaculated during orgasm.
+About 98 percent of vasectomies are done using local anesthetic with the patient wide awake in an outpatient clinic, says Ranjith Ramasamy, MD, former director of reproductive urology and associate professor at the University of Miami.
+During a procedure, a urologist makes a small incision in the scrotum (the loose sac of skin that holds the testicles) to access the vas deferens.
+Also called sperm ducts, the vas deferens are two tubes that carry sperm from each testicle to the urethra (the tube that runs from the bladder to the penis).
+There, they combine with semen and can be ejaculated during orgasm.

-The urologist divides each vas deferens and closes off the loose ends so that sperm can no longer reach a person’s semen.
+The urologist divides each vas deferens and closes off the loose ends so that sperm can no longer reach the semen.
 After a vasectomy, the testes will continue to make sperm each day.
 Old sperm cells are continuously replaced by new sperm cells.
 But these sperm cells will not mix with semen.
-Instead, they will be reabsorbed by the body, while the semen remains sperm-free.
+Instead, they will get reabsorbed by the body while the semen remains sperm-free.

 What’s recovery like?

 A vasectomy takes about 20 minutes.
 It’s common to have some minor bruising and swelling afterward.
-It can be treated with ice packs and over the counter pain medication like acetaminophen, which is commonly sold under the brand name Tylenol.
-This discomfort usually goes away within two weeks.
+It can be treated with ice packs and over-the-counter pain medication like acetaminophen, commonly sold under the brand name Tylenol.
+Discomfort usually goes away within two weeks.

-Complications associated with vasectomy are rare but can include bleeding and infection at the site of the surgery.
+Complications are rare but can include bleeding and infection at the site of the surgery.

-Some people develop a painful lump about the size of a pea, which can happen if sperm leak from the vas deferens.
+Some people develop a painful lump about the size of a pea after the procedure, which can happen if sperm leak from the vas deferens.
 It’s not dangerous, and almost always gets absorbed by the body.
-It is also possible to experience testicular pressure about two to 12 weeks after a vasectomy.
+It is also possible to experience testicular pressure about 2 to 12 weeks after a vasectomy.
 This can happen if sperm gets backed up and congested inside the testes.
 This also usually goes away on its own over time.

 Also, a vasectomy does not protect people or their partners from sexually transmitted infections (STIs) such as HIV.
 Proper use of a condom is the best form of protection against STIs.